-Main Lecture Course for in class quiz Leaning and Motivation -Winter 2023 Join Code: 168920 Course Handout, Out of class quiz and exam practice questions Leaning and Motivation - Winter 2023 Join Code: 415612
+Main Lecture Course for in class quiz Leaning and Motivation -Winter 2025 Join Code: 547811 Course Text, Out of class quiz and exam practice questions Leaning and Motivation - Winter 2025 Join Code: 387601

-Top Hat will require a paid subscription, and I have negotiated a discounted price of \$26 for the semester: www.tophat.com/pricing.
-A one year subscription is also available from the UofT library at \$38. experience, which will hopefully translate into better exam performance. which is available on Course code 415612.
+Top Hat will require a paid subscription, and I have negotiated a discounted price of \$26 for the semester: from the UofT library.
+Please consider this fee as an investment in an enhanced learning experience, which will hopefully translate into better exam performance.
+Also remember that you do NOT need to purchase a coursepack or textbook for this course as I have written a course text for you, which is available on Course code 387601.